Attorney Scott Fortas – Experienced Georgia DUI Lawyer

 Experienced and Trusted Advocate

-Attorney Mike Hawkins has years of experience and is well-versed in Georgia DUI laws.
+Attorney Scott Fortas has years of experience and is well-versed in Georgia DUI laws.
 His knowledge and skill can help navigate the complexities of your case, ensuring the best possible outcome.

 Personalized Defense Strategy